electricimp/Google-PubSub/README.md

 The result URL can be used to create a push subscription and receive messages from this subscription using *GooglePubSub.PushSubscriber* class.

 Parameters:
-- *relativePath* - *string* - optional - relative path which to be added to the IMP agent URL.
-If specified, the composed URL to be <IMP agent URL>/<relativePath>
+- *relativePath* - *string* - optional - relative path which to be added to the IMP agent URL
 - *secretToken* - *string* - optional - secret token specified by a user.
 It allows to verify that the messages pushed to the push endpoint are originated from the Google Cloud Pub/Sub service.
 More information see [here](https://cloud.google.com/pubsub/docs/faq#security)

 Returns: